Registration Renewal in Alabama

-The Alabama Department of Revenue (DOR) handles vehicle registrations and requires all residents to register their vehicles on an annual basis.
+The Alabama Department of Revenue (DOR) handles vehicle registrations and requires all residents to register their vehicles on an annual or biennial basis, depending on your county.

 If you purchased a new car or are new to the state, you will need a first-time registration with the DOR.